pmeads/course-dbt/greenery/README.md

 use the core tables to answer the questions I came up with.
 I did not have time for the quesions I wanted answered for the product team.

-I can't seem to copy/paste the DAG here
+### DAG Image:

 ![dbt-dag](/images/dbt-dag.png)

+Did some tests but did not get to answering the questions yet